agilepro/software-craftsmanship/docs/Coding/Dates and Time/date1-storing-dates-in-files.md

+---
+  id: storing-dates-in-files
+  name: Date Value Storage
+---
-#  Storing Date Values in Files
+#  Date Value Storage

 XML and JSON files store and transport data.
 What is the best way to store a Date-Time value?
 Always, always, always use the integer epoch format: the number of milliseconds since Jan 1, 1970 UTC.
 This post tells you why.